mochan-tk/vf_techbookfest8-en/review-starter/chapxx-magistralla.md

 It's easy, but considering the timetable skills along each persona

--Since my eldest daughter is almost a fourth grader, I can imagine preparing for the next day by myself.
+- Since my eldest daughter is almost a fourth grader, I can imagine preparing for the next day by myself.
--Since the second daughter is not yet enrolled, she is not accustomed to preparing for the next day alone, so "Skills to prepare together"
+- Since the second daughter is not yet enrolled, she is not accustomed to preparing for the next day alone, so "Skills to prepare together"

 Seems to be pleased. @ <br> {}